Tunable hole spin-photon interaction based on g-matrix modulation

-In the device of Fig.~\ref{fig:setup}, the deformation of the wave-function is controlled by the joint action of the transverse electric field $\ef_y$ and the anharmonic hard-wall confinement across the channel width.
-The interplay between anharmonicity and symmetries is illustrated in Fig.~\ref{fig:gpbmaxE}a, where we track the maximum $\beta_{\parallel/\perp}^{\max}$ as a function of the transverse electric field $\ef_y$.
+In the device of Fig.~\ref{fig:setup}, the deformation of the wave-function is controlled by the joint action of the lateral electric field $\ef_y$ and the anharmonic hard-wall confinement across the channel width.
+The interplay between anharmonicity and symmetries is illustrated in Fig.~\ref{fig:gpbmaxE}a, where we track the maximum $\beta_{\parallel/\perp}^{\max}$ as a function of the lateral electric field $\ef_y$.
 In the absence of electric field ($\ef_y=0$), both $\beta_\parallel$ and $\beta_\perp$ vanish due to the existence of an inversion symmetry in the confinement potential~\cite{Venitucci2018}.
 Once the electric field is turned on, the hole gets progressively squeezed onto the side facet of the channel, and the spin-photon couplings increase.
 Furthermore, $\beta_{\parallel}^{\max}$ and $\beta_{\perp}^{\max}$ are of the same order of magnitude whatever $\ef_y$.
 Ultimately, $\beta_{\parallel/\perp}$ tend to zero at large $\ef_y$ as the heavily squeezed hole hardly responds any more to fluctuations of the electric field.
-Both spin-photon couplings are optimal at a comparable electric field $\ef_y^\ast=0.12\unit{mV/nm}$, with $\mathbf B$ lying in the $(xy)$ plane for $\beta_\parallel$, and at an angle $\delta\theta=\pm \arctan(\sqrt{|g_{y}/g_z|})$ from that plane for $\beta_\perp$~\cite{Venitucci2019,Michal2021}.
+Both spin-photon couplings are optimal at a comparable electric field $\ef_y^\ast=0.12\unit{mV/nm}$ \footnote{\mf{$\gt$-TMR is, therefore, typically optimal at much lower electric fields than Rashba SOC \cite{Michal2021}.
+The depth of the dot and the lateral electric field may be adjusted independently with, e.g., a back gate, as shown in \cite{suppmat}.}}, with $\mathbf B$ lying in the $(xy)$ plane for $\beta_\parallel$, and at an angle $\delta\theta=\pm \arctan(\sqrt{|\gt_{y}/\gt_z|})$ from that plane for $\beta_\perp$~\cite{Venitucci2019,Michal2021}.
 We emphasize that $\beta_\perp$ is typically maximal at out-of-plane values of $B_z$ that remain compatible with the critical fields of resilient superconducting resonators~\cite{HighBresonatorSamkharadze, HighBresonatorYu}.